sybrew/the-seo-framework/readme.txt

 TODO when loading Gutenberg, the title is prefilled with "Untitled" -- is this intentional?
 	-> It looks jarring on a slow connection.

-TODO add robots.txt editor
-	-> Also move the callback to a new class.
-	-> Add this as an extension instead?

 TODO get_post/term/user_meta -> add to legacy api?

 TODO instead of removing Elementor library from public posts types, force noindex on them?
 	-> Because we already excluded them, they're unlikely to be found by crawlers, though.
 	-> Having them still included will add a bunch of metadata fields to the admin; perhaps we should allow them on the front-end, and noindex them on the back-end?
 		-> Or we could use wp_robots filters?
 It's their mess, though.

-TODO make multiline deprecation notices over .{120,}
-	_deprecated_function.{100,}

 TODO make canonical URL placeholder work in output_column_contents_for_post()
 	-> Also make the Indexing react to the Password/Private states.